merlinthemagic/MTS/README.md

 This assumes you have composer installed already.
-Issue command "composer require merlinthemagic/mts" to make it part of your requirements After install you will need to execute the "MtsSetup.php" file in the root of the package, and follow the last installation steps.
+Issue command "composer require merlinthemagic/mts" to make it part of your requirements After install you will need to execute the "MtsSetup.php" file in the root of the package, and follow the last installation steps (see option 2 or 3 for how to complete this step).
 This because Composer will not trigger the "post-install-cmd" of a dependency.

+2-3) Manual Install:
+Dowload MTS from GitHub and upload the MTS directory to a location on your server. i.e. /var/www/tools/.
+You cannot only upload the content of the directory, you must upload the directory and maintain the directory name (MTS).
+Remember the location you uploaded to, you will need it later.
+Then complete install with option 2 OR 3 below.

 2) Place the 'MtsSetup.php' file in a folder that is published by your webserver.
 Then Access the 'MtsSetup.php' file in a browser and follow the instructions.